Neb Duric

-Neb Duric (born 1955) is a Serbian-born American astrophysicist.
+Nebojsa Duric (born 1955) is a Serbian-born American astrophysicist.
 He received his PhD in astrophysics in 1984 from the University of Toronto, where he earned the Royal Astronomical Society of Canada Gold Medal for academic excellence.
-After a postdoc at University of British Columbia he moved to University of New Mexico, Albuquerque, where he stayed for many years as a professor of physics and astronomy.
-He is a member of American Astronomical Society and Canadian Astronomical Society.
+After a postdoctoral position at the University of British Columbia he moved to University of New Mexico, Albuquerque, where he stayed for many years as a professor of physics and astronomy.
+He is a member of the American Astronomical Society and the Canadian Astronomical Society.
 He has co-authored over 100 scientific papers.
 He wrote a textbook "Advanced Astrophysics" published by Cambridge University Press in 2003.